overshard/timestrap/README.md

 Time tracking you can host anywhere.
 Full export support in multiple formats and easily extensible.

 ## Warning

 This app is currently very unstable.
 Everything may, and probably will, change.
 All migrations are going to be wiped and setup properly before release 1.0 so you will not be able to upgrade to 1.0 from early development.

 ## Documentation

 For more details and screenshots check out our main docs website:
 [https://docs.gettimestrap.com/](https://docs.gettimestrap.com/)

-## Demo

-There is a [demo instance of Timestrap](https://timestrap.herokuapp.com/) on Heroku that resets every 10 minutes.

 ## Superuser Credentials